The Sleepers

 A novella-like chronicle in image and text both magnifies the original 1979 installation and deepens an understanding of Calle’s ouevre.

 Unlike the original installation, this artist’s book iteration of The Sleepers contains not only all the photographs and captions but also her engrossing, novella-like report that Calle narrates from the single, liminal mise-en-scène of her bedroom.
 The sleepers are chronicled in text and photos, as if in real time, as they inhabit the bed, along with their answers to Calle’s candid questioning.
-The Sleepers is as much an outré report on the nature and act of sleeping as it is something like an eight-day-long dream.
+The Sleepers is as much an outré report on the nature and act of sleeping as it is something akin to an eight-day-long dream.

 Many seeds of Calle’s subsequent works are embedded in The Sleepers: her exacting and transgressive methods of investigation, her cultivation of intimacy and remove, and her generative and unrelenting curiosity.
 But in this work, as she observes the sleepers, they observe her too: they speak with reciprocal candor, presaging her insouciance and resolve as she detonates boundaries in her later work.